 The UK’s decision to leave the European Union has placed a great deal of uncertainty on Britain’s economic future.
-No doubt, this will lead one group of investors to prosperity whilst causing serious grief for another, particularly where the property market is concerned.
-To call Brexit a potential dividing line between financial success and failure for the many different types of property investor is something of an understatement, particularly where the UK housing sector is concerned.
+No doubt, this will lead one group of investors to prosperity while causing serious grief for another, particularly where the property market is concerned.
+To call Brexit a potential dividing line between financial success and failure for the many different types of property investors is something of an understatement, particularly where the UK housing sector is concerned.

 Of course, whether the Brexit vote results in a dramatic win or a substantial loss from your own perspective will ultimately be decided by which side of the fence you have found yourself on.

-Recently, the Nationwide building society published a report that indicated another fall in UK house prices with most properties experiencing a drop in value of around 0.4%.
+Recently, the Nationwide Building Society published a report that indicated another fall in UK house prices, with most properties experiencing a drop in value of around 0.4%.
 This is the largest monthly fall in half a decade and the second drop within two consecutive months.

-The blame for this has been directly linked to higher inflation and a notable fall in consumer spending, which have also combined with Brexit, along with a drop in GDP to make matters worse for UK homeowners.
+The blame for this has been directly linked to higher inflation and a notable fall in consumer spending, which have also combined with Brexit, along with a drop in GDP, to make matters worse for UK homeowners.
 Of course, this is not the ideal scenario for anyone looking to secure the public vote in the next election.

-Both Sides of the Coin
+Both sides of the coin

 For first-time buyers, the drop in house prices will obviously prove to be something of a major advantage.
-However, long term property investors and existing home owners will not be impressed with the status quo, although the worrying trend is expected to revert in the not too distant future.
+However, long-term property investors and existing homeowners will not be impressed with the status quo, although the worrying trend is expected to revert in the not-too-distant future.